ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 ### Video Implementation

-Finally I tested the pipeline on a video stream.
-In this case I did not consider each frame individually, in fact, we can take advantage of the previous past detections.
-A dequeue collection type is used to accumulate the detection of the last N frames, in this way is easier to eliminate false positive.
+Finally, I tested the pipeline on a video stream.
+In this case, I did not consider each frame individually, in fact, we can take advantage of the previous past detections.
+A deque collection type is used to accumulate the detection of the last N frames, in this way is easier to eliminate false positive.
 The only difference is that the threshold for the heat map will be higher.

 This is the result of the detection: